 This completes a chemical process that would have occurred naturally over a period of time, where the polymer molecules in the binder “cross-link” trapping the pigments in the fibres of the material.
 If adequate heat is applied, then this reaction will speed up and complete.

-Ironing at 165°C (330°F) for 4-5 minutes on the reverse of the printed fabric should be enough to set the print so that the ink is wash fast.
+Ironing at 165°C (330°F) for 4-5 minutes on the reverse of the printed fabric will set the print so that the ink is wash fast.
 Adding Selectasine Crosslinker at 20g per kg to the ink will decrease the setting time to as little as one minute.

 The success of this method is determined by the following: